Thalaivaa: Plot

-Though injured, Vishwa fights with Bhima's goons and kills them individually.
+Though injured, Vishwa fights Bhima's goons and kills them.
 After a bitter fight, he kills Bhima by stabbing his throat.
 Meera soon arrives at the fort and realises that Vishwa killed Bhima, but she acts quickly and shoots the corpses of Bhima and his goons to imply that she killed them, thus saving Vishwa from prison.
 Meera eventually quits her job after realising her love for Vishwa, and the two get married.
 With Bhima and his gang out of the way, Vishwa is now the unchallenged crime boss in Mumbai.